 “Keep pushing forward” is Angela’s life motto.
 While fighting cancer, Angela had to put her career on hold.
 Once she was well enough, she directed her attention to the difficult task of getting it back on track.

 She found VANTAGE Workforce Solutions and applied for the SCSEP program.
 Determined, she soon had an assignment using her talents to assist Shore Cultural Center in marketing their events.
 With passion and persistence, she then found a job she loves at Seeds of Hope.
 Most remarkable, Angela continued to push her way through cancer treatment with a positive outlook on her journey to finding the right job.

 “Above excellent.
 I’m eating much better than before.
 I would recommend it to anyone.”

-Right after David contacted VANTAGE/Meals on Wheels of Northern Ohio, he was sent a sample meal.
+Right after David contacted VANTAGE/Meals on Wheels of Northeast Ohio, he was sent a sample meal.
 Since then, the wide range of choices has kept him satisfied with the program.